ibm-cloud-docs/Backup/offline-agent-linux.md

 ```

 Answer the following prompts.
-* What is the web-based Agent Console address? `cloudbackupregister.service.softlayer.com`
+* What is the web-based Agent Console address? `cloudbackupregister.service.softlayer.com` or `cloudbackupregister.service.usgov.softlayer.com`
 * What is the web-based Agent Console connection port [8086]?
 Press enter, 8086 is the correct port.
 * What is the web-based Agent Console username?
 This entry is the same username that is used to log in to Portal.
 * What is the web-based Agent Console password?
 This entry is the same password that is used to log in to Portal.